hirokiyoneda/OISTdualCC_AnaSoft/README.md

 This is Analysis Soft for Dual Compton Cameras Experiment @ OIST. v1.0.0 written by Hiroki Yoneda -- 2017 04 05
 --------
-Normalization
-v1.1.0 written by Hiroki Yoneda -- 2017 04 05
+add parameter "gauss_FWHM" in parameter file v1.0.1 written by Hiroki Yoneda -- 2017 04 05

 ====== install ======